Most Workflows Don't Break in the Middle. They Break at the Edges.

-Reliability matters most when workflows involve:
+Reliability matters most when workflows involve risk, coordination, or accountability

 Money movement and approvals

-Compliance and auditability
+Compliance and audit requirements

 Executive and board reporting